git-emjey/Night-Shift/README.md

 ## Story

-You play as a night shift worker in a quiet store, expecting nothing more than another uneventful shift.
+You play as a night shift worker in a convenience store, expecting nothing more than another uneventful shift.
 As the night progresses, subtle details begin to feel *off* — locked doors, strange discoveries, and lingering silence.

 What starts as routine slowly unfolds into something deeply unsettling.